• Skip to primary navigation

 What fungus does ketoconazole (Nizoral) treat?

-Dr. Fernandez says that ketoconazole (Nizoral) is primarily effective against yeast infections and certain fungal conditions.
-It works well for infections caused by Candida species, such as cutaneous candidiasis, and for seborrheic dermatitis or pityriasis versicolor, which are associated with the yeast Malassezia.
+According to Dr. Fernandez, ketoconazole (Nizoral) is primarily effective against yeast infections and certain fungal skin conditions.
+It can treat infections caused by Candida species, such as cutaneous candidiasis, as well as conditions associated with Malassezia yeast, including seborrheic dermatitis and pityriasis versicolor.

-While ketoconazole can theoretically target dermatophytes like Trichophyton (athelet’es foot, jock’s itch) and Microsporum (ringworm or scalp ringworm) species, it is not considered the most effective treatment for these types of fungi due to its fungistatic nature and less robust tissue retention.
+While ketoconazole can also act against dermatophytes such as Trichophyton and Microsporum, it is generally not considered the most effective option for these fungi because of its fungistatic action and less robust retention in the skin.

-For dermatophyte infections like athlete’s foot, ringworm, and jock itch, other agents such as terbinafine or econazole or clotrimazol are typically more effective.
-Ketoconazole remains a strong choice for yeast-related conditions but is less favored for dermatophyte infections in clinical practice.
+For dermatophyte infections such as athlete’s foot, ringworm, and jock itch, antifungals such as terbinafine, econazole, or clotrimazole are typically preferred.
+Ketoconazole remains a useful option for yeast-related conditions but is less commonly favored for dermatophyte infections.

 Is it bad to use ketoconazole (Nizoral) every day?